 - In the wake of COVID-19, the PATH Foundation and our surround community have been faced with finding solutions to ever-evolving problems.
 With the health and wellbeing of our residents at stake, we’re collaborating with partner organizations to help ease the burdens our community is facing.
 This page will be updated as we learn more information and ways to help.

 - On June 29, we announced a new round of Community Resilience grants.
 This one-time grant cycle will help nonprofits facing financial difficulties from COVID-19 related circumstances.
 To learn more information or apply, visit Our Grants page.
-Applications for Community Resilience grants are open now, and close on July 31.
+Applications for Community Resilience grants are closed as of July 31, 2020.

-- On March 31 we announced $485,000 in immediate grant funding to respond to COVID-19 in Fauquier and Rappahannock counties.
-This funding is in addition to the $125,000 granted on March 13 in anticipation of community needs, for a total of $610,000 to help our community cope with the wake of the pandemic.
+- On May 10, we announced $206,500 in new, immediate COVID-19 response funding to local organizations.
+This is in addition to $485,000 in grant funding on March 31, and $125,000 granted on March 13 in anticipation of community needs, for a total of $816,500 to help our community cope with the pandemic.
 To learn more and see the full list of recipients, please read our news release.

 - Please remember to follow the guidelines of the Centers for Disease Control and the Virginia Department of Health.

 - Many in our community have reached out asking how they can help.
 If you’re interested in learning what you can do, beyond the VDH and CDC guidelines, consider these options.

 How can I help?

 - Visit LetsVolunteer.org, our Volunteer Hub’s website.
 Volunteer needs are being posted there and are updated regularly.
 As requests for social distancing and self-quarantining grow, we ask that you follow CDC and VDH guidelines in volunteering.
 Priorities will shift for many organizations, and balancing the health of you and your family with the needs of others is critical.